Celebrity Insights: Star Trek’s Chase Masterson – Leadership Lessons from a Dabo Girl

-I conducted an interview with Ms. Masterson recently and came away with the following lessons learned about leadership.
+I conducted an interview with Chase Masterson recently and came away with the following lessons learned about leadership.

 We can all take a leadership role.
-Not ever activity called “leadership” has to be a grand role.
+Not every activity called “leadership” has to be a grand role.
 “There is so much we can do as individuals to affect life of other people.”

 Do something.
 The hardest leadership step is deciding to volunteer.
 “There is nothing wrong, and everything right, about being a volunteer and doing the grunt work.
 It is important to do the very smallest jobs so you can understand how the organizations work.”